 This essentially means The problems or hassles your potential customers are facing and trying to solve?
 What barriers do they face in reaching their goals?

 Possible solutions: Engage in some social listening and social media sentiment analysis.
-Setting up search streams to monitor mentions of your brand, products, and competitors give you a real-time look into what people say about you online.
+Setting up search streams to monitor mentions of your brand, products, and competitors gives you a real-time look into what people say about you online.

 You can identify why your customers love your products or which parts of the customer experience are not working?

-Keeping abreast with your customer service team to find out what kinds of questions they get the most help identify patterns about which groups tend to face different challenges.
+Keeping abreast with your customer service team to find out what kinds of questions they get the most help to identify patterns about which groups tend to face different challenges.

 Identifying customer goals

 Having a comprehensive understanding of your customers is the key to achieving core business goals.
 This involves determining what your customers seek from your product and then trying to match their expectations/needs with your product.
 Their feedback gives you an insight into their ultimate goal and needs.